North v South: A history of sport, bombs and diplomacy

 Their sporting success, and photos of South Koreans cheering their team, dressed in red and celebrating in the streets of downtown Seoul, made headlines around the world.

-But during the semi-final match against Turkey, on 29 June, North Korea struck.
+But during the third-place play-off match against Turkey, on 29 June, North Korea struck.

 Pyongyang's patrol boats opened fire on a South Korean navy ship near Yeonpyeong island, after allegedly crossing the Northern Limit Line, a disputed maritime boundary in the Yellow Sea.